Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Introduction

 For more than 40 years now since the discovery of \cite{smith_circumstellar_1984}, the young ($23\pm3$~Myr, \citealp{mamajek_age_2014}) and nearby ($\sim$19.8~pc, \citealp{gaia_collaboration_gaia_2023}) $\beta$ Pic system has been a unique laboratory for studying planetary formation, planet-disk interactions as well as the physics of young giant planets.
-The system is made up of a central star, a dust disk and two known giant planets, b and c (see Table \ref{BetaPicSys} for a more complete description). $\beta$ Pic b was the first planet discovered in the system \citep{lagrange_probable_2009} and has since been thoroughly examined in numerous independent follow-up studies (e.g. \citealp{landman__2024, worthen_miri_2024, kiefer_new_2024}. and Houllé et al. 2024, subm., see Table \ref{litterature}).
-The planet has a semi-major axis of 9.93$\pm$0.03~au and dynamical mass of M~$=11.9^{+2.93}_{-3.04}$~\Mjup inferred from a monitoring of its orbital motion started following the initial discovery (2003 epoch published in 2009), high precision astrometry obtained with GRAVITY, radial velocity measurements of the star and more recently the joint analysis of GAIA and HIPPARCOS measurements \citep{lagrange_unveiling_2020, lacour_mass_2021, brandt_precise_2021}.
+The system is made up of a central star, a dust disk and two known giant planets, b and c (see Table \ref{BetaPicSys} for a more complete description). $\beta$ Pic b was the first planet discovered in the system \citep{lagrange_probable_2009} and it has since been thoroughly examined in numerous independent follow-up studies (e.g., \citealp{landman__2024, worthen_miri_2024, kiefer_new_2024, houlle_mathis_2025}, see Table \ref{litterature}).
+The planet has a semi-major axis of 9.93~$\pm$~0.03~au and dynamical mass of M~$=11.9^{+2.93}_{-3.04}$~\Mjup inferred from a monitoring of its orbital motion started following the initial discovery (2003 epoch published in 2009), high-precision astrometry obtained with GRAVITY, radial velocity measurements of the star, and, more recently, the joint analysis of GAIA and HIPPARCOS measurements \citep{lagrange_unveiling_2020, lacour_mass_2021, brandt_precise_2021}.

-Following the firsts photometric measurements of $\beta$~Pic~b, \cite{bonnefoy_near-infrared_2013} used 1-5~µm photometry to determined the planet to be a young L-type object with an estimated luminosity of log(L/L$\mathrm{_{\odot}}$)= -3.87$\pm$0.08~dex.
+Following the firsts photometric measurements of $\beta$~Pic~b, \cite{bonnefoy_near-infrared_2013} used 1--5~µm photometry to determined the planet to be a young L-type object with an estimated luminosity of log(L/L$\mathrm{_{\odot}}$)= -3.87~$\pm$~0.08~dex.
 Their study and the following ones \citep{males_magellan_2014, chilcote_1-24_2017} used these data compared with evolutionary models to extract the first physical parameter constraints.
-Assuming an age of $23\pm3$~Myr, evolutionary models predicts \Teff between 1600~K and 1800~K, log(g)~$\sim$~4.0~dex and a R~$\sim$~1.5~\Rjup.
+Assuming an age of $23\pm3$~Myr, evolutionary models predicts \Teff between 1600~K and 1800~K, log(g)~$\sim$~4.0~dex, and a R~$\sim$~1.5~\Rjup.